 It is also possible to have different approaches to schools within a group and to give more autonomy to high-performing schools than struggling schools (sometimes referred to as an ‘earned autonomy’).

-The Executive Headteacher has legal responsibilities as a company director and trustee.
-The headteachers of other schools in the MAT hold the same legal responsibilities as the Headteacher in an individual school, but are performance-managed by the Executive Headteacher.
-The Executive Headteacher can be the substantive headteacher of one school in the MAT but has an overarching, strategic role for the group.
+The Executive Headteacher has legal responsibilities as an Accounting Officer and Trustee.
+The Headteachers of other schools in the MAT hold the same legal responsibilities as the Headteacher in an individual school, but are performance-managed by the Executive Headteacher.
+The Executive Headteacher can be the substantive Headteacher of one school in the MAT but has an overarching, strategic role for the group.

 Joining a MAT

 Only academies can join a MAT.
-Maintained schools wishing to form or to join this or any other MAT must convert to academy status and join the MAT at the same time – there is no requirement to be a standalone academy first.
+Maintained schools wishing to join a MAT must convert to academy status and join the MAT at the same time – there is no requirement to be a standalone academy first.
+The Circle Trust has expertise and clear procedures in place to help schools manage the conversion process.

 There is no legal requirement for schools in a group to be in close geographical proximity and there are a few examples of successful MATs with schools many miles apart.
 However, emerging evidence, and perhaps basic common sense, suggests that the benefits of collaboration are much easier to realise when schools are physically close.